Cray-HPE/docs-csm/operations/security_and_authentication/Update_NCN_Passwords.md

 ## Update NCN Passwords

-Change the passwords for users on non-compute nodes (NCNs) on the system using the `rotate-pw-mgmt-nodes.yml` Ansible playbook provided by CSM or through NCN node personalization (`site.yml`).

 The NCNs deploy with a default password, which are changed during the system install.
 See [Change NCN Image Root Password and SSH Keys](Change_NCN_Image_Root_Password_and_SSH_Keys.md) for more information.